RetroTINK-LLC/firmware/4k-experimental.md

 - Enhanced S-video detects and auto-aligns the luma and chroma offsets
 - Enhanced S-video default chroma offset tuned across multiple sample rates
 - Scaler changes are now fully buffered and synced
-- Auto-sample/decimation changses for analog signals should now be smooth
+- Auto-sample/decimation changes for analog signals should now be smooth
 - MiSTer/Analogue direct video decimation changes (i.e. when the Menu OSD opens) should now be smooth

 <br/>